3mdeb/verified-boot/measured_boot.md

 its storage.
 Because of that it can act as the
 Root of Trust for Reporting of the data stored in the TPM's storage.

-One way this can be achieved is by creating a HMAC[^NIST_HMAC] session with the TPM[^TPM_spec_17-7-2].
-The PCR value will be provided alongside a HMAC allowing for verifying that it comes from the TPM chip and was not altered in any way.
+One way to achieve this is to create a HMAC[^NIST_HMAC] session with the TPM[^TPM_spec_17-7-2].
+The PCR value will be provided alongside a HMAC allowing for the verification that it comes from the TPM chip and was not altered in any way.

 ### Not a Root of Trust for Measurements

 The TPM can not act as the RTM, because it is not able to initiate the measurements.
 The TPM is only a tool which is operated by the CPU[^TPM_spec_34-1].
-The TPM can securely store and report its storage allowing for recording the platform state reliably, but the whole process is controlled by the code running on the CPU.
+The TPM can securely store and report its storage, allowing for reliable recording of the platform state, but the whole process is controlled by the code running on the CPU.

 ### Data Sealing and Unsealing

-Sealing and Unsealing is a functionality of the TPM that allows saving any data in a Shielded Location [^TPM_spec_4-89] where the access to the data is controlled by the Autorization Subsystem [^TPM_spec_11-5] where a set of policies can be used to control the access to the data.
+Sealing and unsealing is a functionality of the TPM that allows saving any data in a Shielded Location [^TPM_spec_4-89] where the access to the data is controlled by the Autorization Subsystem [^TPM_spec_11-5] where a set of policies can be used to control the access to the data.